-Mexico City's National Museum of History offers an overview of the history of Mexico from the conquest and formation of New Spain up to the early twentieth century.
-The museum exhibits are divided intotwo main sections: the former military school and what is referred to as the Alcázar which contains furnishings and the personal belongings of people who lived here, including Emperor Maximilian and Empress Carlota, and president Porfirio Diaz, among others, as well as objects which belonged to the heroes of Mexican Independence and the Mexican Revolution.
+The National Museum of History offers an overview of the history of Mexico from the conquest and formation of New Spain up to the early twentieth century.
+The museum exhibits are divided into two main sections: the former military school and what is referred to as the Alcázar which contains furnishings and the personal belongings of people who lived here, including Emperor Maximilian and Empress Carlota, and president Porfirio Diaz, among others, as well as objects which belonged to the heroes of Mexican Independence and the Mexican Revolution.

 The museum is located inside the Castillo de Chapultepec (Chapultepec Castle) in the Primera Seccion (First Section) of Chapultepec Park, within the park gates, next to the lake and near the zoo.

-The museum is accessed by a ramp that starts at the foot of the hill, and leads to the castle's gate.
+The museum is accessed by a ramp that starts at the foot of the hill and leads to the castle's gate.
 The walk is pleasant and offers nice views, but it is on an incline.
-If you're not up for the walk, you can take the little scenic train that takes passengers up the hill.
+If you're not up for the walk, there is a little scenic train that takes passengers up the hill.

 More Museums in Chapultepec Park

 Mexico City is one of the cities with the most museums, and many of them are located in and around Chapultepec Park.
-Some others that you might consider visiting while you're there include the National Museum of Anthropology and the Museo Caracol, which are right nearby.
-See our list of Museums in Chapultepec for more ideas.
+Some others that you might consider visiting while you're there include the National Museum of Anthropology and Museo Caracol, which are very close by.
+Check out other museums in Chapultepec Park.